Scarlett100/tech257_azure_linux/intro_to_azure/blob_storage/blob_script_improved.md

 #!/usr/bin/bash

-# upgrade for bypassing user input
+# upgrade for bypassing user input <-- may not be needed but just in case
 sudo DEBIAN_FRONTEND=noninteractive apt-get upgrade -yq